manjulashanmugam/Memory_Game-React/README.md

 ## 🖥️ Demo

-You can play the game  (replace `https://memory-game-react-one-chi.vercel.app/` with your live Vercel link). you can access the files ('https://github.com/manjulashanmugam/Memory_Game-React.git')
+You can play the game  ('https://memory-game-react-one-chi.vercel.app/'). you can access the files ('https://github.com/manjulashanmugam/Memory_Game-React.git')

 ## ⚡ Features